mrpmohiburrahman/Bootcamp/README.md

 * [Node.js](https://nodejs.org/en/download/)
 * yarn

-You need to run both BootcampApp and BootcampApi to see the app working in simualtor.
+You need to run both [BootcampApp](https://github.com/mrpmohiburrahman/BootcampApp)(this repo) and [BootcampApi](https://github.com/mrpmohiburrahman/BootcampApi) to see the app working in simualtor.
 From your command line:

 ```bash